§ Verifiable Public Registry v4 Specification

 § [MOD-TR-QRY-2-3] List Trust Registries execution of the query

 If all precondition checks passed, query is executed and result (may be empty) returned.
-If modified_after is specified, order by modified_after desc.
+If modified_after is specified, order by modified desc.

 § [MOD-TR-QRY-3] List Module Parameters